June 18, 2025

 https://www.narf.org/nill/bulletins/federal/2025.html

-• Englebright, et al. v.
-Buhl, et al. (Tribal Sovereign Immunity; Federal Tort Claims Act (FTCA))
+• Bird, et al. v.
+United States, et al. (Federal Tort Claims Act (FTCA); Fiduciary Relationship)

 U.S. Legislation - 119th Congress Bulletin